Beaulieu Vineyard: History

 When Prohibition in the United States began in 1920, most wineries in the country were forced out of operation.
 However, Beaulieu obtained a contract to supply sacramental wine to churches nationwide.
 The demand for such wine increased dramatically during the years of Prohibition and the winery repeatedly expanded.
 By the Repeal of Prohibition in 1933, production had grown to over 1 e6USgal per year.

-Following Repeal of Prohibition, Beaulieu hired Andre Tchelistcheff from France as winemaker and the quality of its wines increased significantly.
-Tchelistcheff also became a mentor to other important winemakers such as Mike Grgich (whose Chateau Montelena Chardonnay won the Judgment of Paris), Joe Heitz of Heitz Wine Cellars, and Robert Mondavi.
+Following Repeal, Beaulieu hired Andre Tchelistcheff from France as winemaker and the quality of its wines increased significantly.
+Tchelistcheff provided significant contributions to the techniques of cold fermentation, vineyard frost protection, malolactic fermentation, and the development of winemaking regions in Carneros, California, Oregon and Washington.
+He also became a mentor to other important winemakers such as Mike Grgich, whose Chateau Montelena Chardonnay won the Judgment of Paris, Joe Heitz of Heitz Wine Cellars, and Robert Mondavi.
 By the 1940s, Beaulieu wines were served at all major White House functions.

 In the mid-1940s, Beaulieu was owned by Marquis de Pins, whose wife was a member of the French wine-making de Latour family.
 This was noted in Life Magazine in an article on the debut ball at which their daughter was a debutante.

-In the 1950s and 1960s Beaulieu was considered one of the "big four" Napa Valley producers, along with Inglenook (also in Rutherford), Charles Krug, and Louis Martini.
+In the 1950s and 1960s Beaulieu was considered one of the "big four" Napa Valley producers, along with Inglenook, also in Rutherford, Charles Krug, and Louis Martini.

 In the Ottawa Wine Tasting of 1981, the 1970 vintage of Beaulieu Vineyard George de Latour Private Reserve Cabernet Sauvignon received second place.

 The winery was purchased by international conglomerate Heublein Inc., in 1969.
 Heublein was later acquired by RJR Nabisco, then sold to Grand Metropolitan in 1987.
 Grand Metropolitan became Diageo plc in 1997 through a merger with Guinness, and is now the largest multinational beer, wine and spirits company in the world.
 In 2016 Diageo sold Beaulieu Vineyard to Treasury Wine Estates.